Economy of Qatar: North Field LNG project

 On 8 February 2021, the world's largest LNG supplier, Qatar Petroleum (now QatarEnergy), signed an EPC-contract with Chiyoda and Technip for the North Field East (NFE) expansion project to increase QE's annually LNG output by 40% until 2026.
 For the $28.7 billion NFE expansion project, QatarEnergy has partnered with five global energy companies that have acquired 25% stake in the project.
 These include Shell, TotalEnergies and ExxonMobil, each with 6.25%, and Eni and ConocoPhillips, each with 3.125% stakes.
 In a first phase, LNG export capacity is expected to increase from 77 million tons per year to 110 million tons per year by 2026.

-On 20 June 2022, Minister of State for Energy Saad Sherida Al-Kaabi said at a press conference at the QatarEnergy that the expected production increase from this project will be 32.6 million tonnes annually.
-Ethane produced from the project would be 1.5 million tonnes per year, LPG 4 million tonnes per year, 250.000 barrels of condensate and 5.000 tonnes of helium per day.
+On 20 June 2022, Minister of State for Energy Saad Sherida Al-Kaabi said that the expected production increase from this project will be 32.6 million tonnes annually.
+Ethane produced from the project would be 1.5 million tonnes per year, LPG 4 million tonnes per year, helium 5,000 tonnes per year, as well as 250,000 barrels of condensate per day.

 In a second phase, the North Field South (NFS) project, Shell and TotalEnergies have each acquired 9.375% and ConocoPhillips 6.25% stakes.
 QatarEnergy plans to increase LNG production with the NFS project to 126 million tons per year beginning in 2028.

 In April 2023, Sinopec acquired a 5% stake in an 8 million tonnes per year LNG train.